BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 ## [Project 3: Sql Server](https://github.com/BriggsOkiotor/My-Data-Analysis-self-practice-portfolio/tree/main/Sql)

 ### I was able to;
-* Modeling
+* Model.

-I was able to create a sample business model for XYZ Super store from scratch to finish using Excel and SqlDBM.
+(I was able to create a sample business model for XYZ Super store from scratch to finish using Excel and SqlDBM.)

 * Forward & Reverse Engineering.

-I forwarded the model to SSMS to explore different query statements, functions and joins.
-And how to backup and restore databases.
+(I forwarded the model to SSMS to explore different query statements, functions and joins.
+And how to backup and restore databases.)

 * Error Fixes.

-I also downloaded Adventure works 2012 sample database on my SSMS to explore and stay abreast of many query statements, error messages and possible fixes via research.
+(I also downloaded Adventure works 2012 sample database on my SSMS to explore and stay abreast of many query statements, error messages and possible fixes via research.)

 ## [Some Dataset/ Dataset: 1 ](https://github.com/BriggsOkiotor/My-Data-Analysis-self-practice-milestone/tree/main/Data%20sources)
 ## [Dataset: 2](https://github.com/BriggsOkiotor/My-Data-Analysis-self-practice-portfolio/commit/ed691ded5e18d1751f2127ec4b2c668aa054b9ef)